Jean2208/MyWebsite/_posts/2024-27-04-insomnia-htb.md

 layout: article
 title:  "Insomnia - HackTheBox Writeup"
 date: "2024-04-27"
+image: "/assets/img/insomnia/homescreen.png"
 ---

+Insomnia is a PHP website challenge in HackTheBox that features a vulnerability in the login functionality, allowing us to bypass password checks for the administrator user.

 When opening up the website, we can see that it has both Login and Register functionality.